10 Beachy Free Things to do in Orange County, California

 The best list of free things to do in Orange County, California, written by a local.

-Orange County, California has been the glamorous backdrop for popular television shows like Real Housewives, Laguna Beach and The O.C (among others), leaving the impression that it may be too pricey and posh to have an affordable visit or vacation.
-However, as an Orange County native and mama of three, I am perpetually on a budget and can assure you that it is way more laidback and affordable than its reputation would suggest.
+Orange County, California has been the glamorous backdrop for popular television shows like Real Housewives, Laguna Beach, and The O.C (among others), leaving the impression that it may be too pricey and posh to have an affordable visit or vacation.
+However, as an Orange County native and mama of three in the USA, I am perpetually on a budget and can assure you that it is way more laidback and affordable than its reputation would suggest.

 With lively beaches, tranquil nature reserves and happening city centers, it is easy to find fun free things to do in Orange County, California and won’t break the bank.
 So put your wallet away because here is my list of the top free stuff to do in Orange County.
 And since I run a family travel blog, all of these free activities also happen to be very family friendly!

 10 Free Activities in Orange County, CA